-I made this shark birthday cake for my daughter waaayyyy back in 2009 – and when I realized it was Shark Week this week, I remembered that I had never posted about it!
+I made this shark birthday cake for my daughter waaayyyy back in 2009 – and when I realized Shark Week is coming up soon, I remembered that I had never posted about it!
 This cake is fairly easy to make, but requires one specialized pan (that you will be able to use for a ton of other occasions) – a large cupcake cake pan:

 For evidence as to how versatile this cake pan is, you can see this black cat Halloween cake I made for my other daughter’s birthday from the same cupcake cake mold:

 - 1 box of cake mix (or your favorite cake recipe)